telliott99/Archimedes/pi.md

 #### Pi

-In this section, we will discuss Archimedes' method for approximating the value of $\pi$, the ratio of the circumference of a circle to its diameter.
+Archimedes is famous, among other things, for developing a very accurate estimate for the value of pi, the ratio of the circumference of a circle to its diameter.

+Archimedes method was to measure the perimeters of paired polygons having the same number of sides, one inscribed and the other circumscribed into a circle.
+The ratio of these perimeters to the diameter of the circle provide upper and lower bounds on the value of pi.

-Archimedes' method is to measure the perimeter of paired inscribed and circumscribed polygons.
-In particular, he came up with a way to compute the perimeter of a polygon of 2n sides, if the perimeter for an n-sided one is already known.
+The key was that Archimedes came up with a way to compute the perimeter of a polygon of 2n sides, if the perimeter for an n-sided one is already known.

+He started with a hexagon (6 x 2^n, with n = 0), and then doubled the number of sides four times (6 x 2^4 = 96).

+This figure shows octagons, which can also be used (as we will see).

 <img src="figs/fig1.png" style="width: 400px;" />

 The famous result is